jeffreykegler/hoonlint/misc/whitespace.md

       --  ::as                                          ::
 ```

-BARCEN may reanchor at KETBAR or KETWUT.
-It may be joined or split.
-The battery of a joined BARCEN must be tightly
+* The battery of a joined BARCEN must be tightly
 aligned.
-A split BARCEN has
-a vertical gap between the rune and the battery.
-In this vertical gap, the inter-comment column location
-should be the anchor column,
-and the pre-comment column location should be undefined.

 ## BARCAB